Learn why linen is the fabric of my choice and why I love wearing linen clothing and using linen fabric in our home for its durability.

 According to the European Confederation of Linen and Hemp, flax respects the environment and preserves the land

-While whole flax plant can be used, the fibers (clothing) are completely biodegradable and recyclable.
+While the whole flax plant can be used, the fibers (clothing) are completely biodegradable and recyclable.

 Linen fabrics last much longer than cotton.

-The more you wear and wash you linen, the softer it gets!
+The more you wear and wash your linen, the softer it gets!

 Lastly, linen fabrics insulate, meaning they are cool in the summer and warm in the winter.